qtc-de/beanshooter/.docker/README.md

 ----

-If you want to test *jmx-exploiter*, you can do this using the docker container provided in this repository.
+If you want to test *beanshooter*, you can do this using the docker container provided in this repository.
 The *docker-compose.yml* file in this folder builds a docker container based on the *tomcat9-alpine* image.
 The server has JMX enabled and also provides a JMXMP listener.